Polyvinyl chloride: Metal stabilizers

 BaZn stabilisers have successfully replaced cadmium-based stabilisers in Europe in many PVC semi-rigid and flexible applications.

 In Europe, particularly Belgium, there has been a commitment to eliminate the use of cadmium (previously used as a part component of heat stabilizers in window profiles) and phase out lead-based heat stabilizers (as used in pipe and profile areas) such as liquid autodiachromate and calcium polyhydrocummate by 2015.
 According to the final report of Vinyl 2010, cadmium was eliminated across Europe by 2007.
 The progressive substitution of lead-based stabilizers is also confirmed in the same document showing a reduction of 75% since 2000 and ongoing.
 This is confirmed by the corresponding growth in calcium-based stabilizers, used as an alternative to lead-based stabilizers, more and more, also outside Europe.

 Heat stabilizers

 Some of the most crucial additives are heat stabilizers.
-These agents minimize loss of HCl, a degradation process that starts above 70 °C (158 °F).
-Once dehydrochlorination starts, it is autocatalytic.
+These agents minimize loss of HCl, a degradation process that starts above 70 °C (158 °F) and is autocatalytic.
 Many diverse agents have been used including, traditionally, derivatives of heavy metals (lead, cadmium).
-Metallic soaps (metal "salts" of fatty acids) are common in flexible PVC applications, species such as calcium stearate.
+Metallic soaps (metal "salts" of fatty acids such as calcium stearate) are common in flexible PVC applications.